3jasoon3/f24-intro-to-optimization/assignment_1/technical_report.md

 - **Accuracy** = 0.001

 #### Output
-- This system is infeasible because no values of $x_1$ and $x_2$ can satisfy both inequalities simultaneously.
+- The method is not applicable!

 ### Problem 8
 - **Maximization or Minimization?** Maximization